Chart Color Schemes

 Willetton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Willetton's dwelling structure, as per the latest Census, was 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 78.4% houses and 21.6% other dwellings.
-Home ownership in Willetton stood at 39.9%, with mortgaged dwellings at 40.0% and rented ones at 20.1%.
-The median monthly mortgage repayment was $2,100, higher than Perth metro's average of $1,820.
+Willetton's dwelling structure, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings.
+In comparison, Perth metro had 78.4% houses and 21.6% other dwellings.
+Home ownership in Willetton was 39.9%, with mortgaged dwellings at 40.0% and rented ones at 20.1%.
+The median monthly mortgage repayment in Willetton was $2,100, higher than Perth metro's average of $1,820.
 The median weekly rent in Willetton was $400, compared to Perth metro's $350.
-Nationally, Willetton's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Willetton's mortgage repayments were significantly higher at $2,100 versus the Australian average of $1,863.
+Willetton's rents also exceeded the national figure of $375 with a median weekly rent of $400.

 Frequently Asked Questions - Housing